 On March 7, 2023, the Company and its indirect wholly-owned subsidiary, UGI International Holdings B.V., entered into the UGI International 2023 Credit Facilities Agreement, a five-year unsecured senior facilities agreement, maturing March 7, 2028, with a consortium of banks.
 The UGI International 2023 Credit Facilities Agreement consists of (1) a €300 variable-rate term loan facility ("Facility A") and (2) a €500 multicurrency revolving credit facility, including a €100 sublimit for swingline loans ("Facility B").
 We have designated borrowings under Facility A as a net investment hedge.
 In connection with the entering into of the UGI International 2023 Credit Facilities Agreement, the Company paid off in full and terminated the UGI International Credit Facilities Agreement, dated as of October 18, 2018.
-The net proceeds from the UGI International 2023 Credit Facilities Agreement.
+The net proceeds from the UGI International 2023 Credit Facilities Agreement were used to refinance the UGI International Credit Facilities Agreement.
 Borrowings under the multicurrency revolving credit facility may be used to finance the working capital needs of the Company and for general corporate purposes.